Paul Robeson: 1933–1937: Ideological awakening

-In 1933, Robeson played the role of Jim in the London production of Chillun, virtually gratis, then returned to the United States to star as Brutus in the film The Emperor Jones – the first film to feature an African American in a starring role, "a feat not repeated for more than two decades in the U.S." His acting in The Emperor Jones was well received.
+In 1933, Robeson played the role of Jim in the London production of Chillun virtually gratis, then returned to the United States to star as Brutus in the film The Emperor Jones – the first film to feature an African American in a starring role, "a feat not repeated for more than two decades in the U.S." His acting in The Emperor Jones was well received.
 On the film set he rejected any slight to his dignity, despite the widespread Jim Crow atmosphere in the United States.
 Upon returning to England, he publicly criticized African Americans' rejection of their own culture.
 Despite negative reactions from the press, such as a New York Amsterdam News retort that Robeson had made a "jolly well [ass of himself]", he also announced that he would reject any offers to perform central European (though not Russian, which he considered "Asiatic") opera because the music had no connection to his heritage.

 In early 1934, Robeson enrolled in the School of Oriental and African Studies, a constituent college of the University of London, where he studied phonetics and Swahili.
 His "sudden interest" in African history and its influence on culture coincided with his essay "I Want to be African", wherein he wrote of his desire to embrace his ancestry.

 His friends in the anti-imperialist movement and his association with British socialists led him to visit the Soviet Union.
 Robeson, Essie, and Marie Seton traveled to the Soviet Union on an invitation from Sergei Eisenstein in December 1934.
-A stopover in Berlin enlightened Robeson to the racism in Nazi Germany and, on his arrival in Moscow, in the Soviet Union, Robeson said, "Here I am not a Negro but a human being for the first time in my life ...
+A stopover in Berlin enlightened Robeson to the racism in Nazi Germany and, on his arrival in Moscow, Robeson said: "Here I am not a Negro but a human being for the first time in my life ...
 I walk in full human dignity."